Yu-Yy/DMD/README.md

 ...
 ```

+An example file about N2N Latent is placed in `datasets/N2NLatent_genuine_pairs.txt`.
 This file is used in evaluations where explicit genuine pairs are required (e.g., CMC or TAR\@FAR metrics).
 All remaining combinations are considered impostor pairs by default.

 You can preprocess the dataset by running: